 Our Lord was bold.
 He was never timid, but He was humble all the time.
 We are called to follow Him.
 His sheep know His voice and follow Him.
 In our following Him we are also to walk as He did.
 Did He give us examples to follow?

-Now before the Feast of the Passover, when Jesus knew that his hour had come to depart out of this world to the Father, having loved his own who were in the world, he loved them to the end.
-During supper, when the devil had already put it into the heart of Judas Iscariot, Simon’s son, to betray him, Jesus, knowing that the Father had given all things into his hands, and that he had come from God and was going back to God, rose from supper.
-He laid aside his outer garments, and taking a towel, tied it around his waist.
-Then he poured water into a basin and began to wash the disciples’ feet and to wipe them with the towel that was wrapped around him.
-(John 13:1-5 ESV)
+1 Now before the Feast of the Passover, Jesus knowing that His hour had come that He would depart out of this world to the Father, having loved His own who were in the world, He loved them to the end.
+2 During supper, the devil having already put into the heart of Judas Iscariot, the son of Simon, to betray Him, 3 Jesus, knowing that the Father had given all things into His hands, and that He had come forth from God and was going back to God, 4 *got up from supper, and *laid aside His garments; and taking a towel, He girded Himself.

 Jesus knew He was about to be betrayed, tried, tortured, and executed.
 He knew that in His death He would be the Lamb of God whose sacrifice would take away the sins of the elect.
 His death would redeem those chosen before the foundation of the world.
 (Ephesians 1:4) Was fear present in Him?
 Jesus was fully Man and fully God.
 I am sure the Man part of Him knew all about fear.
 (Luke 22:44) However, in the hours before all of this, He poured Himself into His disciples.
 He cared for, prayed for, and taught them right up to the end.
 He selflessly protected them as He gave Himself up to those seeking His life.
 (John 18:4)